This post has been updated for recipe, photos and content since its original publication in 2016.

-- 3 medium carrots, peeled and cut into bite size pieces
+- 3 medium carrots peeled and cut into bite sized 1/2″ coins

-- 1 15-ounce can diced tomatoes in juice
+- 15 ounce can diced tomatoes in juice

-- 6 cups low sodium beef broth or stock preferably homemade (recipe on this site)
+- 8 cups low sodium beef broth or stock preferably homemade (recipe on this site)

-- In a large dutch oven or heavy soup pot, heat 1 tablespoon of the olive oil over medium high heat.
-Add the mushrooms and a sprinkle of salt (about 1/4 teaspoon), cook and stir until mushrooms begin to brown and give up some of their liquid.
+- In a large dutch oven or heavy soup pot, heat 2 teaspoons of the olive oil over medium high heat.
+Add the mushrooms and a sprinkle of salt (about ¼ teaspoon), cook and stir until mushrooms begin to brown and give up some of their liquid.
 Transfer the mushrooms to a small bowl.

-- Meanwhile tie the thyme and rosemary together with kitchen string.
-Add the herbs to the pot along with the bay leaves and tomatoes.
-Stir in the broth and heat to boiling.
-Reduce heat to a simmer, cover the pot and cook for 10 minutes.
+- Add the beef and mushrooms back to the pot along with the tomatoes and broth.
+Heat to boiling.
+Stir in the barley, reduce heat to a simmer, cover the pot and continue to cook for 20 minutes.

-- Stir in the kale and farro and simmer for 10-15 minutes more, until the barley is tender and the kale has wilted.
+- Stir in the kale and simmer for 15 minutes more, until the barley is tender and the kale has wilted.
 Taste for seasoning and adjust as necessary with additional salt and pepper.
 Serve.